Shelbyrp/portfolio/README.md

 1. Colour, layout and styling added to the header
 2. Headline added identifying the name of the developer
-3. Nav bar jumps to relevant information and styling has been applied
+3. Fixed nav bar jumps to relevant information and styling has been applied

 Main